-It is therefore intended that the Duty Bearers Handbook will aid in the capacity enhancement of the various duty bearers to effectively deal with Gender Based Violence in all its manifestations and align practices with viable strategies and transformative goals.
-The Duty Bearers Handbook will also enable the rights holders and stakeholders to know what services to expect from the respective duty bearers in order to hold them to account in relation to Gender Based Violence prevention and response.
-It is important to note that the work around Gender Based Violence in the National Government as well as at the Counties should be underpinned on the existing legal and policy frameworks, and especially the National Policy on the Prevention and Response to Gender Based Violence launched in Nov 2014.
+It is therefore intended that the Duty Bearers Handbook will aid in the capacity enhancement of the various duty bearers to effectively prevent and respond to Gender Based Violence in all its manifestations and align practices with viable strategies and transformative goals.
+The Duty Bearers Handbook is also intended to enable the rights holders and stakeholders to know what services to expect from the respective duty bearers in order to hold them to account in relation to Gender Based Violence prevention and response.
+It is important to note that the work around Gender Based Violence in the National Government as well as at the Counties should be underpinned on the existing legal and policy frameworks, and especially the National Policy on the Prevention and Response to Gender Based Violence launched in November, 2014.